balxor/dev-null/local-llm-evaluation.md

 `ravenx-redteam` is more suitable for security-assessment workflows, vulnerability triage and Pentagi-style agent use.
 It showed better generation stability and stronger security-task structure in the initial qualitative test.

-`qwythos-general` is better positioned as a daily local assistant for OpenCode and general engineering work.
+`qwythos-general` is better positioned as a daily local assistant for local agent and general engineering work.
 It showed more predictable warm-state latency but weaker output stability on exploit-heavy prompts.

 The main implementation requirement is a verification-first workflow.
 Model output should be treated as candidate material until validated through scripts, command output, binary behavior, HTTP responses, or runtime execution logs.